dxAdam/Compilers/lexical_analysis/readme.txt

 Program: lex
-    performs a lexical analysis of an input file generates a list of tokens as an output file.
+    performs a lexical analysis of an input file and generates a list of tokens     as an output file.

 Usage:
     make